trngphng1311/email-agent/README.md

 # Email Agent

-> A local-first AI email assistant for Gmail.
+> A local-first AI email assistant for Gmail only.
 Triages your inbox, drafts replies,
 > groups senders, and keeps sensitive content on your own machine.

 Runs as a FastAPI web app on `localhost:8000`.
 Nothing is hosted; all data lives